cpmachado/cpmachado.github.io/_posts/2019-03-21-the-day-madness-became-clarity.markdown

 At the end of the day, it makes sense.
 The tech lead doesn't want competition.
 They screw the little guy by feeding them pots of shit.
 Never have we ever had so much power.
 Never have we been so illiterate or sabotaged from the beginning.
-The FSF appears to me have been taken over.
+The FSF appears to have been taken over.
 FOSS and FLOSS too, by these big corporations that have seen a way to massively indoctrinate the masses.

 I thank for my feature rich and bloated software.
 Had it not been so, I wouldn't be aware of all